demianlessa/goexamples/application/README.md

            }

    2) Definition of a Builder interface type to allow specification of application options, without exposing implementation details.
-For this example, we show a builder with six options.
+For this example, we use a builder with six options.

            type Builder interface {
               Build() Application